FloCare/homehealth-apptest/Readme.md

 #### Entity Definition:
 The major entities are listed and defined below.
-For the complete list of entities browse in models.py for the different modules (phi/models.py, user_auth/models.py and flocarebase/models.py)
+For the complete list of entities browse `app/utils/data/schemas/Models`

 #####Patient:
 The patient that the office and clinicians track.
 Created by admin from the dashboard